Use high-intensity cardio to lose weight for faster fat loss

 As with any form of exercise if you do the same thing session after session your body will quickly adapt to the demands you’re placing on it and you’ll get diminishing returns.
 So while it’s important to base your HIIT work around exercises and equipment you prefer, you still need to shake things up regularly to keep your body guessing as to what’s coming next so it never has the chance to get into its comfort zone.
 For example, instead of only ever doing 400m sprints and 600m recovery running on the treadmill, play around with the distance splits, so some sessions are 100m work and 200m rest, while some are 800m work and 800m rest.
 Changing it up not only keeps HIIT more effective for fat loss, it also makes each session fresh and challenging.

-When do I do a HIIT session?
+When should I do a HIIT cardio session for fat loss?

 When training to burn fat, lifting weights should take precedent in your exercise schedule because weight training has the biggest impact on your body composition by building muscle and burning fat.
 In an ideal world you’ll lift weights four times per week, but that doesn’t mean that HIIT training can’t also have a part to play each week, although there are a couple of caveats.

-If you’re new to weight training then focus first only on lifting weights, because if you do it right it’s going to take a lot out of you, and you don’t want to burn out too soon on your better-body journey by overdoing it.
+If you’re new to weight training then focus first only on lifting weights.
+Why?
+Because if you do it right it’s going to take a lot out of you, and you don’t want to burn out too soon on your better-body journey by overdoing it.
 What’s more, at this stage lifting weights is enough on its own to start making major improvements to your physique, so holding back on HIIT is a good idea because you can then deploy it down the road when your fat-loss results start to slow and you want to re-accelerate your progress.

 When you introduce HIIT into your weekly training schedule you have two choices: you can either include some HIIT work at the end of a weights workout; or you can do it as a standalone session on one of your “rest” days.